 In their third and fourth years, students enrolled in a B.A.
-Honours English, B.A.
-English, Concentration in English or Minor in English can take courses at both the 300 and the 400 level.
+Honours, B.A., Concentration or Minor can take courses at both the 300 and the 400 level.
 Students are urged to plan ahead and to discuss their whole programme with the department head when they apply to enter the English degree programme.

-English Programme Course Groupings
+English, Culture and Communication Programme Course Groupings